The Cross-Wits: Car round (1986–87 version)

 The three celebrities who did not play the Crossfire Round were each given boxes with the name of one of three cars available.
 After choosing which car to play for, the contestant then chose a celebrity.
 If the model of the chosen car matched the card in the box held by the chosen celebrity, the contestant won the car.
 For a time, the fourth celebrity was also a participant in the car round, and a corresponding fourth box was added to the mix; if chosen, it was worth $1,000 to the contestant.

 For the first two taped episodes, the car round was staged differently: rather than holding boxes containing the names of the three cars offered, the celebrities held the keys to each of the three cars.
 After choosing a celebrity, that celebrity attempted to unlock the chosen car's driver's door with his/her key.

 Episode status

 The original version is intact and held by Ralph Edwards Productions, but has not been rerun since its original airings.
 The revival was shown on The Family Channel from June 7 to August 27, 1993, and on the now-defunct American Independent Network from 1997 to 1998.
 On October 26, 2014, cable network GSN aired two episodes of the revived version, both from December 1986 featuring Rosie O'Donnell and Arsenio Hall, respectively.

+International versions

+The English channel ITV was the first international broadcaster to launch a local format of the game show, called Crosswits.